Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide.md

 => nil
 ```

-Addresses (which refer to Accounts) can be expressed as a literal starting with `#`.
+Addresses (which refer to accounts) can be expressed as a literal starting with `#`.
 Address literals need not refer to an account that actually exists.

 ```clojure
 #12345